Top 6 Tools to Reap Full Benefits of Automation for Nonprofits

 - and others

 Big NPOs usually consist not only of volunteers but also of the employees who chose a charity as their main work.
-For instance, in the UK about
+For instance, in the UK about 827,000 people work in charity organizations, and more than 21 million volunteers are involved in NPOs.
+Both these groups, professional paid employees, and unpaid volunteers have different aims and tasks and should be managed differently.

-To manage relationships with staff you may need a HR Management system that will allow you to view employee profiles and job history, assign different tasks and roles to employees and volunteers, track time of fulfilment, progress and performance of your staff, view leaves and absences, key contacts and attached documents (copy of passport, driving license, training certificates, contracts, insurance, visas).
+To manage relationships with the staff you may need an HR Management system that will allow you to view employee profiles and job history, assign different tasks and roles to employees and volunteers, track time of fulfillment, progress and performance of your staff, view leaves and absences, key contacts and attached documents (copy of passport, driving license, training certificates, contracts, insurance, visas).
 Employees also should be able to view their profiles, tasks, and performance.
 Task assignments can be integrated with Google calendar to sync all planned activities.

 Benefits of HR Management system: